Managing Packages¶

 Removing a Package¶

-from subprojects/.
-The alias pkg rm also works.
+This removes the dependency from collider.json.
+The alias pkg rm also

 If the package is still present in collider.lock, Collider warns you to run